-We will acknowledge receipt of your form within five days.
+We will acknowledge receipt of your form within ten working days.
 We’ll need to complete some general checks before we can authorise the swap.
 It can take up to 42 days for us to complete these checks and make a decision.

 If agreed, we will ask you to sign some paperwork and let you know when you can legally move home.

 If you are behind with your rent or owe any other money to Wolverhampton Homes or the council, we may have to refuse the exchange.
 If you’re struggling with money, please let us know.

 How soon after becoming a tenant can I swap?

 Only secure tenants can exchange homes, so you will need to have been a tenant for at least 12 months.

 You will be able to swap for any home you are eligible for.
 Different landlords will have different criteria, so you would need to check with them before agreeing to a swap.

 Will I have the same tenant rights if I swap?